 Stakeholder engagement is never simply about giving people what they think they want, but is more about building understanding and consensus through a programme of purposeful and meaningful activity.
-At Cardigan, a series of formal and informal programmes were undertaken, providing eeach group with the most accessible mode of consultation for each stage of the process.
+At Cardigan Castle, a series of formal and informal programmes were undertaken, providing each group with the most accessible mode of consultation for each stage of the process.
 And uniquely, in this place, the prominence of the site and the opportunity for the Castle to remain open and accessible to the public helped generate a compelling and changing programme of on-site activities.
-These were orchestrated to appeal across generations, and to connect visitors and volunteers to the Castle’s history, personalities, and stories, that were revealed and captured during the restoration process.
+These were orchestrated to appeal across generations, and to connect visitors and volunteers to the castle's history, personalities, and stories, that were revealed and captured during the restoration process.

-Echoing the spirit of the National Trust’s Conservation in Action initiative, Cardigan’s on-site open days saw skilled craftsmen and women become impassioned tour guides, who on peak occasions hosted up to 300 visitors per day.
+Echoing the spirit of the National Trust’s Conservation in Action initiative, Cardigan Castle’s on-site open days saw skilled craftsmen and women become impassioned tour guides, who on peak occasions hosted up to 300 visitors per day.
 These visitors often returned, with one attendee signing the visitor book on over 60 occasions.
-Through this the Castle developed and sustained the interest of new audiences, building loyalty with a new cross-generational community of visitors who better understood what a compelling and repeatable visitor experience was on offer in the previously derelict and inaccessible site.
+Through this the castle developed and sustained the interest of new audiences, building loyalty with a new cross-generational community of visitors who better understood what a compelling and repeatable visitor experience was on offer in the previously derelict and inaccessible site.

 Cardigan Castle’s restoration provides an excellent demonstration of how the process of conserving important historic buildings brings far wider benefits to the people they serve.